Hasanuzzaman Khan Bablu: Coaching career

-Bablu started his coaching career with the Bangladesh U16, in 1991.
-He the coached Brothers Union from 1997 to 1998, before spending a months with Abahani as coach.
-His greatest success while coaching came during his time with Mohammedan SC.
-Bablu lead Mohammedan SC to their 18th Dhaka Premier Division League title in 1999.
+Bablu started his coaching career with the Bangladesh U16 national team and helped them qualify for the 1992 AFC U-16 Championship.
+He coached Brothers Union in 1997, before spending a month with Abahani Limited Dhaka as an interim coach.
+His greatest success as a coach came with Mohammedan SC.
+Bablu lead the club to their 18th Dhaka Premier Division League title in 1999.
+In the same year, Mohammedan defeated East Bengal in the final of the All Airlines Gold Cup.

 In 2000, Bablu was the interim head coach of the Bangladesh national team, during the a friendly match held in London against India, and also during the 2004 AFC Asian Cup qualifiers held in Hong Kong.
 In July 2006, he replaced Andrés Cruciani as Bangladesh interim head coach, for the second half of the 2007 AFC Asian Cup qualifiers.
+He served as the head coach of the Bangladesh U23 team during the 2006 Asian Games in Doha.

-In 2007, he managed Bangladesh at the 2007 Merdeka Cup, in which were all non FIFA matches, and after the tournament he retired from coaching.
+In 2007, he managed Bangladesh at the 2007 Merdeka Cup, in which were all non FIFA matches.
+Concurrently the main national team participated in the 2007 Nehru Cup under main head coach Syed Nayeemuddin, thus the Malaysia bound team is considered to be the national B team.

 Personal life

-Born in Rajshahi, Bangladesh, Bablu started his football career while studying in Sirajganj, where he won the best player award in an inter-school football tournament.
-Bablu's father A Z Khan was a police superintendent while his mother Nurjahan Begum was a housewife, he grew up with five brothers and two sisters.
-Bablu's brother-in-law Abul Kashem was the director of Bangladesh Wapda FC, and also provided financial support to Bablu during the early days of his career.
 In 1980, Bablu married the younger sister of his Brothers Union teammate Shahiduddin Ahmed Selim.

-In 2006, Bablu was received the National Sports Awards.
+In 2006, Bablu was received the National Sports Award.

 He also served as the president of Sonali Otit Club (organization of former footballers).